imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/safe-computing/exchanges-and-hot-wallets.md

 - Always use app-based 2-factor authentication  with exchanges (e.g. Authy<sup>2</sup>, Google Authenticator).
 - Always use the maximum amount of security/authentication available.

-### List of Some Wallet Malfunctions, Bad Exchange Practice, Known Losses
+### List of Some Wallet Malfunctions/Bad Exchange Practice, and Known Losses

 Many of the current available wallets have lost millions of dollars worth of funds due to UI malfunctions, bugs, and hacks.
 Here is a small list of some of those and the losses.